 Your veterinarian will be able to give you tips on prevention, treatment, and how to clean your house after one of your companion animals bring fleas inside, but here are a few tips to get you started!

-- Thouroughly clean all areas your furry friend frequents, such as bedding, furniture, carpeted areas, and where the baseboards and carpet meet.
+- Thoroughly clean all areas your furry friend frequents, such as bedding, furniture, carpeted areas, and where the baseboards and carpet meet.
 Make sure to dispose of your vacuum bag or dust chamber in the garbage outside.

 - Put all bedding through the wash and dry thoroughly.
 Make sure to wash your own clothes, too.

-- If the flea situation is so bad you can see fleas jumping on your companion animal and your carpet, you may need to get a professional exterminator.
+- If the flea situation is so bad that you can see fleas jumping on your companion animal and your carpet, you may need to get a professional exterminator.
 Again, always consult your veterinarian to ensure the safety of any products.

 For more information on fleas, ticks, and your furry friend, visit our blog.